By Guy Lawrence

 So where are all the nutrients?

 My belief is that these food types are contributing to our health problems.
-From lack of nutrients to over production of insulin.
+From lack of nutrients to over production of blood sugar regulating hormones.
 Throw in a hectic working week with stress levels through the roof, add a sedentary lifestyle and you are asking for trouble.

 But the good news is with a little planning and creativity, you can control what you eat.
 Like I always say, don’t count calories, make what goes in your mouth count!

-If there’s only one thing you take away from this post, just remember this and own it: “Carbohydrates controls insulin; insulin controls fat storage.”
+If there’s only one thing you take away from this post, just remember this and own it: “Carbohydrates controls blood sugar; blood sugar controls fat storage.”

 I wrote a post here and if you want to read more on marketing and carbohydrate, but I think it’s safe to say that most companies will do and say what they can to sell a food product.
 And the one thing I see that cops it in the chin every time is the macronutrient – FAT.